physioforecast/garminexport/README.md

 Executing this will ask you to enter your Garmin username/email and password.
 However, these are not stored after execution and acts like any browser (e.g. Chrome) using Garmin Connect.

 This does not work when Garmin turns on captchas.
 Instead look at garth for solutions.
+You can also manually copy and paste data using F12 when signed into Garmin Connect.